apache/beam/website/www/site/content/en/case-studies/creditKarma.md

   </div>
 </blockquote>

-Currently, the data ingestion pipeline processes and transforms more than 100 million messages, along with regular backfills, which is equivalent to around 5-10TB worth of data.
+Currently, the data ingestion pipeline processes and transforms more than 100 million messages, along with regular backfills, which is equivalent to around 5-10 TB worth of data.

 ## Self-Service Machine Learning